Galega: Planting, Cultivation, and Care

 Planting

-Galega is a plant that thrives in open spaces, enjoying full sun while keeping its roots cool; however, in southern France, you can plant it in partial shade to protect it from scorching sunlight.
-This is not a fussy or demanding plant: it grows effortlessly in ordinary soil, as long as it remains relatively moist, or even damp.
-It does, however, prefer light, rich, humus-bearing soils.
+Galega is a plant that thrives in open spaces, enjoying full sun while keeping its roots cool.
+However, in the south of France, you can plant it in partial shade to protect it from scorching sunlight.
+This is not a fussy or demanding plant: it grows effortlessly in ordinary soil, as long as it remains relatively cool, or even moist.
+It does, however, prefer light, rich, and humus-bearing soils.

-Being highly vigorous and prone to spreading, it is particularly suited to fallow land, slopes, and large open spaces, such as meadows, or wilder areas of the garden that require little maintenance.
+Being very vigorous and prone to spreading, it is particularly suited to fallow land, slopes, and large open spaces, such as meadows, or wilder areas of the garden where intervention is minimal.
 It can also adorn the base of bushes and climbing plants.
 It pairs beautifully with the romantic flowering of roses!

-Galega is best planted in spring, around April, or in autumn (September-October).
+Planting Galega is best done in spring, around April, or in autumn (September-October).
 For species and varieties with spring flowering, autumn planting is preferable.
 In all cases, avoid periods of frost or extreme heat.

 You can plant several young plants together, but ensure at least 60 cm of space between them.

-1. Start by soaking the root ball in a basin of water to rehydrate it.
+1. Start by placing the root ball in a basin filled with water to rehydrate it.

 2. Dig a planting hole, two to three times the size of the root ball.

-3. Mix some well-rotted compost into the soil.
+3. Mix some well-decomposed compost into the soil.

-4. Place the Galega in the centre of the planting hole.
+4. Plant the Galega in the centre of the hole.

-7. Apply a layer of organic mulch around the young plant to help retain moisture in the soil.
+7. You can add a layer of organic mulch on the soil surface around the young plant to keep the soil cool for longer.

-8. Continue watering regularly in the weeks following planting.
+8. Continue watering in the weeks following planting.

 The flowering of Galega officinalis, or Goat's Rue